ARM-software/arm-trusted-firmware/docs/components/ras.rst

 The RAS framework allows the platform to define handlers for External Abort, Uncontainable Errors, Double Fault, and errors rising from EL3 execution.
-Please refer to the porting guide for the `RAS platform API descriptions`__.

-.. __: ../getting_started/porting-guide.rst#external-abort-handling-and-ras-support
+Please refer to :ref:`RAS Porting Guide <External Abort handling and RAS Support>`.

 Registering RAS error records
 -----------------------------